MOISTURIZING ACETATE BACKED TAPE

 TRANSFERRING WARPED TAPE

-Head contact is a real problem with warped tapes so I will add some
+Head contact is a real problem with warped or cupped tapes so, I will add some

-extra pressure to the play head to help the situation (yes, this will increase head
+extra pressure to the play head to help the situation (Yes, this will increase head

 wear).
 I use an artist paint brush for this process.
-I also use “Helping Hands” alligator clips to keep a constant pressure (Figs. 1 & 2 below) so I don’t have to hold the
+I also use ‘Helping Hands’

+alligator clips to keep a constant pressure and so that I don’t have to hold the

 © Corey Bailey